 Publications

-Recovering 3D object pose and shape from a single image is a challenging and highly ill-posed problem.
-This is due to strong (self-)occlusions, depth ambiguities, the vast intra- and inter-class shape variance, and lack of 3D ground truth for natural images.
-While existing methods train deep networks on synthetic datasets to predict 3D shapes, they often struggle to generalize to real-world scenarios, lack an explicit feedback loop for refining noisy estimates, and primarily focus on geometry without explicitly considering pixel alignment.
-To this end, we make two key observations: (1) a robust solution requires a model that imposes a strong category-specific shape prior to constrain the search space, and (2) foundational models embed 2D images and 3D shapes in joint spaces; both help resolve ambiguities.
-Hence, we propose SDFit, a novel optimization framework that is built on three key innovations: First, we use a learned morphable signed-distance-function (mSDF) model that acts as a strong shape prior, thus constraining the shape space.
-Second, we use foundational models to establish rich 2D-to-3D correspondences between image features and the mSDF.
-Third, we develop a fitting pipeline that iteratively refines both shape and pose, aligning the mSDF to the image.
-We evaluate SDFit on the Pix3D, Pascal3D+, and COMIC image datasets.
-SDFit performs on par with SotA methods, while demonstrating exceptional robustness to occlusions and requiring no retraining for unseen images.
-Therefore, SDFit contributes new insights for generalizing in the wild, paving the way for future research.
-Code will be released.
+Recovering 3D object pose and shape from a single image is a challenging and ill-posed problem.
+This is due to strong (self-)occlusions, depth ambiguities, the vast intra- and inter-class shape variance, and the lack of 3D ground truth for natural images.
+Existing deep-network methods are trained on synthetic datasets to predict 3D shapes, so they often struggle generalizing to real-world images.
+Moreover, they lack an explicit feedback loop for refining noisy estimates, and primarily focus on geometry without directly considering pixel alignment.
+To tackle these limitations, we develop a novel render-and-compare optimization framework, called SDFit.
+This has three key innovations: First, it uses a learned category-specific and morphable signed-distance-function (mSDF) model, and fits this to an image by iteratively refining both 3D pose and shape.
+The mSDF robustifies inference by constraining the search on the manifold of valid shapes, while allowing for arbitrary shape topologies.
+Second, SDFit retrieves an initial 3D shape that likely matches the image, by exploiting foundational models for efficient look-up into 3D shape databases.
+Third, SDFit initializes pose by establishing rich 2D-3D correspondences between the image and the mSDF through foundational features.
+We evaluate SDFit on three image datasets, i.e., Pix3D, Pascal3D+, and COMIC.
+SDFit performs on par with SotA feed-forward networks for unoccluded images and common poses, but is uniquely robust to occlusions and uncommon poses.
+Moreover, it requires no retraining for unseen images.
+Thus, SDFit contributes new insights for generalizing in the wild.

 Synthesizing 3D whole bodies that realistically grasp objects is useful for animation, mixed reality, and robotics.
 This is challenging, because the hands and body need to look natural w.r.t. each other, the grasped object, as well as the local scene (i.e., a receptacle supporting the object).
 Moreover, training data for this task is really scarce, while capturing new data is expensive.
 Recent work goes beyond finite datasets via a divide-and-conquer approach; it first generates a “guiding” right-hand grasp, and then searches for bodies that match this.
 However, the guiding-hand synthesis lacks controllability and receptacle awareness, so it likely has an implausible direction (i.e., a body can’t match this without penetrating the receptacle) and needs corrections through major post-processing.
 Moreover, the body search needs exhaustive sampling and is expensive.
 These are strong limitations.
 We tackle these with a novel method called CWGrasp.
 Our key idea is that performing geometry-based reasoning “early on,” instead of “too late,” provides rich “control” signals for inference.
 To this end, CWGrasp first samples a plausible reaching-direction vector (used later for both the arm and hand) from a probabilistic model built via ray-casting from the object and collision checking.
 Then, it generates a reaching body with a desired arm direction, as well as a “guiding” grasping hand with a desired palm direction that complies with the arm’s one.
 Eventually, CWGrasp refines the body to match the “guiding” hand, while plausibly contacting the scene.
 Notably, generating already-compatible “parts” greatly simplifies the “whole”.
 Moreover, CWGrasp uniquely tackles both right and left-hand grasps.
 We evaluate on the GRAB and ReplicaGrasp datasets.
 CWGrasp outperforms baselines, at lower runtime and budget, while all components help performance.
 Code and models are available for for research.